How to Cancel a Life Insurance Policy

 Alternatives to Canceling Your Life Insurance Policy

 If premiums are the issue, you might be able to reduce them.
-Contact your insurer to ask about decreasing or customizing your coverage to fit your budget either permanently or temporarily.
+Contact your insurer to ask about decreasing or customizing your coverage to fit your budget, either permanently or temporarily.

 Your health affects your premiums.
 If your health has improved since you applied, a new medical exam might lower your rates.
 For example, if you quit smoking several years ago, you may qualify for nonsmoker rates.

-Shop for a New Policy
+Shop for a new policy

 A new, lower-cost policy might be better than canceling and going without coverage.
 Work with a broker to compare quotes from different companies.
+Market conditions, your age and changes in underwriting standards may result in better rates than your current policy offers.

 The cancellation process depends on your policy type and timing.